Oluwasetemi/javascript-note/pages/fundamentals.md

 ---
 hideInToc: true
-name: More on Comparison Operators
+name: More Examples on Operators
 ---

 7. Less than or equal to ( <= ): Checks if the left is smaller than or the same as the right.

 ```js {monaco-run}
 console.log(5 <= 5 )